What is the Mach Loop?

 Late summer tends to be the busiest time for low flying as squadrons make use of the good weather conditions to train.

 Where else do RAF pilots train?

 The Mach Loop training area lies within what is termed the Low Flying Area (LFA) LFA7, which covers much of the landscape across Wales.

 The Mach Loop is just one of three areas of the country earmarked for fighter jet training.

 Other areas set out as TTAs are Northern Scotland and the borders area of southern Scotland and northern England.

-Typhoons, Hawk Jets, RAF Lakenheath-based F-35A Lightning II fighter jets, are all known to put pilots through their paces in the loop, as well as the RAF Airbus, Hercules, A400M and other aircraft including US Air Force F-15C Eagles, Strike Eagles and F-22 Raptors among others.
+Hawk jets, RAF Lakenheath-based F-35A Lightning II fighter jets, are all known to put pilots through their paces in the loop, as well as the RAF Airbus, Hercules, A400M and other aircraft, including US Air Force F-15C Eagles, Strike Eagles and F-22 Raptors.